ChokMilz/frameworks_and_languages_module/independent_server/ReadMe.md

 Before you begin, ensure you have the following installed:
 •	Python (3.6 or higher)
 # Installation
-1. Clone the repository: On Bash: git clone <repository-url>
+1. Clone the repository: On Bash: git clone <https://github.com/ChokMilz/frameworks_and_languages_module>
 2. Navigate to the project directory: On Bash: cd independent_server
 3. Install dependencies: On Bash: pip install falcon falcon-cors. pip install falcon
 4. Run the server: On Bash: python server.py